Ukonhattu/tmc.vim/.github/pull_request_template.md

 ## Screenshots/Demos
 <!-- If applicable, add screenshots or demo GIFs to help explain your changes -->

-## Checklist
-- [ ] I have read the CONTRIBUTING.md document
-- [ ] My code follows the code style of this project
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] All new and existing tests pass
-- [ ] I have updated the documentation accordingly
-- [ ] I have checked my code and corrected any misspellings

 ## Additional Notes
 <!-- Add any additional notes or context about the PR here -->